actions/setup-go/README.md

 To change the default behavior, use the `check-latest` input.

 > **Note**: The setup-go action uses executable binaries built by the Golang team.
-The action does not build Go from source code.
+The action does not build golang from source code.

 ## Usage